winksaville/py-taperable-helix/docs/installation.rst

     $ python setup.py install

-Or if you want to install for development
+Or if you want to install in editable mode for development:

 .. code-block:: console